emberjs/guides/source/localizable/tutorial/autocomplete-component.md

 ### Acceptance Tests

-Now that we've tested that the `list-filter` component behaves as expected, lets test that the page itself also behaves properly with an acceptance test.
+Now that we've tested that the `list-filter` component behaves as expected, let's test that the page itself also behaves properly with an acceptance test.
 We'll verify that a user visiting the rentals page can enter text into the search field and narrow the list of rentals by city.

 Open our existing acceptance test, `tests/acceptance/list-rentals-test.js`, and implement the test labeled "should filter the list of rentals by city".